 Adnan Syed is the subject of the popular podcast “Serial” that captured the audience of millions in 2014.
 He was sentenced to life in prison after being convicted of first-degree murder, robbery, kidnapping and false imprisonment of his ex-girlfriend Hae Min Lee.
 A retrial was called in 2016 because of a potential mistrial.
-Although Syed eventually confessed to killing Lee, the evidence for and against Syed’s innocence is still debatable.

 Evidence Against Syed’s Innocence

 Jay Wilds’ Testimony

 Jay Wilds, one of Syed’s friends, testified that Syed borrowed Wilds’ car, and when he returned it, he had Lee’s body in the trunk and asked for help.
 Wilds also testified that Syed told him that he intended on killing Lee.

 Prosecutors used cell phone tower records to track Syed’s whereabouts to back up Wilds’ testimony.
 Well, his final version of his testimony.
 It changed multiple times throughout the trial.

 Pusteri testified that Wilds had told her about seeing Lee’s body and Syed confessing to her murder.
 I mean, if I had just seen a dead body, I feel like I’d tell someone else right away too.

 Asia McClain’s Story

 Asia McClain was one of Asia’s friends who claimed that she was with Syed at the library at the time of the murder.
 Her story matched up with Syed’s story and provide an alibi.
 However, McClain never got to testify, which could have potentially changed the course of the trial.

 The Key Evidence In The Trial Was A Little Shaky